vanhoefm/fragattacks/research/README.md

 ### Notes on device support

-This contains some practical notes related to the network cards that we tested.
-For detailed and more technical (research) details see [DEVICES.md](DEVICES.md).

 #### ath9k_htc

 The Technoethical N150 HGA, TP-Link TL-WN722N v1.x, and Alfa AWUS036NHA, all use the `ath9k_htc` driver.